Bibliothèque Mazarine: History

 The founder of the library, Cardinal Jules Raymond Mazarin (1602–1661), was born Giulio Ramondo Mazzarino in Pescina in the Kingdom of Naples, into a noble but poor family.
 He went into the church and studied at the Jesuit College in Rome, though he declined to join their order.
 He went into the Papal service, where he became known for his diplomatic, political and military skills, and was assigned as a nuncio to the French court from 1634 to 1636.
 His talents brought him to the elder Cardinal Richelieu, the chief minister of Louis XIII, who made him a member of the council of State of the King.
-When he came from Rome to Paris, he brought with him an impressive library of five thousand books which he had kept in his palace on the Quirinal Hill in Rome.
+When he came from Rome to Paris, he brought with him a library of five thousand books which he had kept in his palace on the Quirinal Hill in Rome.